stevenahlberg313/osTicket_Installation/README.md

 <h2>Installation Steps</h2>

 <p> To facilitate this example installation, I created and deployed a virtual machine within Microsoft Azure.
-This step is unnecessary for you if you wish to follow along.
+(Assuming you are working with a physical computer, this step is unnecessary for you if you wish to follow along.)
 <img <img width="2334" height="523" alt="Screenshot 2026-08-10 191906" src="https://github.com/user-attachments/assets/6910c8c8-47fd-4b75-9d7e-3cb668c48d7b" />
 </p>
 <p>
 I used remote desktop to login to my VM.
+(Equivalent of logging into a physical computer.)
 </p>
 <br />